How to Spend 5 Days in Venice, Italy – a solo traveller’s perfect self-guided walking itinerary

-It is possible not to get lost in Venice if you allow yourself to just wander, with the very occasional “Where am I?” moments.
-The secret being that Venice has got wise and everywhere you go there are strategically placed signs pointing the way to St Mark’s Square and/or to Rialto Bridge, both major landmarks.
+It is possible not to get lost in Venice if you allow yourself just to wander; with the very occasional “Where am I?” moments.
+The secret being that Venice has got wise, and everywhere you go there are strategically placed signs pointing the way to St Mark’s Square or Rialto Bridge, both major landmarks.
 However, I have to confess that I did pull out the map once – in San Polo.
 I had wandered down so many narrow alleyways that when I entered a tiny courtyard, I didn’t even know which direction I was facing.

 Day 1: San Marco

-Venturing down a very narrow alley near Campo Manin, requiring me to manoeuver through crab-like, I come across an unusual building with the most elegant external multi-arch spiral staircase – the gothic Palazzo Contarini del Bovolo.
+Venturing down a very narrow alley near Campo Manin, requiring me to maneuver through crab-like, I came across an unusual building with the most elegant external multi-arch spiral staircase – the gothic Palazzo Contarini del Bovolo.
 The staircase, with its ascending rows of round-headed arches, is the only one of its kind found in Venice today.
-Closed to the public, I let my camera do the sightseeing.
+Closed at the time of my discovery, I let my camera do the sightseeing.

-Stumbling across Piazza San Marco for the third time within half an hour, I know it is time to experience a coffee at the iconic Café Florian in St Mark’s Square.
+Stumbling across Piazza San Marco (St Mark’s Square) for the third time within half an hour, I decided it is time to experience a coffee at the iconic Café Florian in St Mark’s Square.
 Established in 1720, Café Florian is the oldest café in Venice and claims to be the oldest in the world.
-At the cost of €15 for my coffee, I know it is an experience not to be repeated.
+At the cost of €15 for my coffee, I knew it was an experience I would not be repeating.

-As I wandered around Basilica di San Marco (St Mark’s Cathedral), marvelling at the brilliant mosaics, I wonder at the story of the two merchants from Alexandria in Egypt stealing St Mark’s body and bringing it back to Venice, and of the miracle of his body reappearing after being destroyed by fire in 976.
+As I wandered around Basilica di San Marco (St Mark’s Cathedral), marvelling at the brilliant mosaics, I wondered at the story of the two merchants from Alexandria in Egypt stealing St Mark’s body and bringing it back to Venice.
+And then there is the miracle of St Mark’s body reappearing in 1094 after being destroyed by fire in 976.
 St Mark’s body now lies in the Cathedral’s altar.

-I experience a sense of excitement as I watch an ambulance race down the Grand Canal and disappear into a side canal.
-The excitement doesn’t come from the errand the ambulance is on but from the alien sight of an ambulance being a boat and not a van.
+I experienced a sense of awe as I watched a fireboat race down the Grand Canal and disappeared into a side canal.
+My amazement was due to the unusual sight of a ‘fire engine’ being a boat and not a large truck.
+Later, I witnessed an ambulance maneuver into a narrow canal.

 Day 3: Cannaregio

-Back in Campo di Ghetto Nuovo, I contemplate the Holocaust memorials depicting Nazi brutality to the Jews during the Second World War.
+Back in Campo di Ghetto Nuovo, I contemplated the Holocaust memorials depicting Nazi brutality to the Jews during the Second World War.

 Day 4: Castello